il-nietos/twitter-sentiment-docker-pipeline/README.md

 ## Description

 Automated sentiment analysis of tweets of a chosen user.
-The programm, run by Docker compose will:
+The programme, run by Docker compose will:

 1. Stream incoming tweets with the help of twitter API
 2. Store tweets in MongoDB